Simhyeon/r4d/docs/meta.md

 #### BUG

-[bugs](./bugs_to_handle.md)
+* [ ] I need a total escape option.
+Escape character get lost on simple processing
+* [ ] Pipe should escape everything.
+Not parse it...?
+* [ ] Fix manual macro cli problem...
+* [ ] Debugger panics from the start ;(
+* [ ] Fix require strict and require comment which doesn't respect vector rules [bugs](./bugs_to_handle.md)

+* [ ] Make sure I understand pipe and literal rules and stream rules.
+-> THis is confusing because some doesn't process but some doesn't.
+    - Pipe input evalaution
+    - Pipe STDIN evaluation
+    - Stream-lines and stream-chunk evaluation

 #### Documentation

+* [ ] New documentation for built in codes
+    - Demo for basic usage
+    - Example for automated tests
 * [ ] Improve documentations
     * [ ] Macro indices
     * [ ] Macro syntaxes